rohan-deshpande/northwest/readme.md

 ```
 npm run dev -- main=index.html static=../src/media
 ```

+Arguments which affect the manifest will be saved and do not need to be passed again when running `dev`.

 * `main`, `m`
     * Sets the `main` property of the app's manifest.
 Must be a path to an `index.html` file or URL to a location serving one.
 If you set this to a URL, the `node-remote` of your manifest file will also be set to `<url>/*`.
 Defaults to `index.html`